SingAvi/SpeechToText/README.md

     - pip install pyaudio.

 ## Beware
+  - Keep audio file in the same directory in which your python script is saved.
   - Dont name your file as speechRecognition as it may import your python script instead of the package.
   - Upgrade pip before installing dependencies stated above
     - For Windows